kmonsoor/blog.kmonsoor.com/content/articles/tech/seven-deadly-sins-in-python-code.md

     return json.loads(urllib2.urlopen(request).read())
 ```

+**Moral:**

-Stop re-inventing the wheel, use more of built-in library functions, use much-less own long chains of class-hierarchy.
+ * Stop re-inventing the wheel,
+ * use more of built-in library functions,
+ * use much-less own long chains of class-hierarchy.

-Want to see a worst scenario of creating classes?
+Still want to see a worst scenario of creating classes?
+Check this out:
-Check this:

 ```python
 class Flow(object):